RA1811028010065/distributed-rate-limiter/README.md

 make compose-up
 ```

-This launches a NATS server and the rate-limiter service (which will synchronise buckets using the shared NATS instance).
-The target now runs an explicit `compose build` step before `compose up`, ensuring compatibility with both the Docker Compose plugin and the legacy `docker-compose` binary.
+This launches a NATS server and the rate-limiter service (which will synchronise buckets using the shared NATS instance) in detached mode, so your shell remains usable during the run.
+Tail the logs with `make compose-logs`.
+The target runs an explicit `compose build` step before `compose up`, ensuring compatibility with both the Docker Compose plugin and the legacy `docker-compose` binary.
 Stop the stack with `make compose-down`.

 ### Building a container